Aravind240803/Sentiment-Analysis-Tool/README.md

 ## Usage

 - Run the GUI application: python sentiment_analysis_gui.py
-- Load Data: Use the interface to load your dataset from a CSV file.
+- Load Data: Use the interface to load the dataset from a CSV file.
 - Preprocess Data: Enter the name of the text column and preprocess the text data.
 - Train and Evaluate Model: Enter the name of the label column, train the model, and visualize the confusion matrix.